hoghmrtsyanartur/HallC_NPS/README.md

 #### Plotting energy resolution for multiple files

+Program will plot the energy resolution graph for a set of energies if multiple input ROOT files with large statistics are selected.
 Locate the `.root` output files that correspond to the simulations of the same detector geometry for different energies.
 It is possible to select multiple files in ROOT dialog box by checking the `Multiple files` checkbox on the top right of the dialog box and holding the `CTRL` or `CMD` key on the keyboard:

 <figure>
  <img src="https://raw.githubusercontent.com/petrstepanov/HallC_NPS/master/glass_prototype/resources/Screencast_01-12-2021_09 33 55 AM.gif" alt="Selecting multiple files with ROOT File dialog." />